-"information" includes data, text, images,

-sound, codes, telephone communications, computer programs, software and databases;
+"information" includes data, text, images, sound, codes, telephone communications, computer programs, software and databases;

-"information system"

-means a system for

-generating, sending,

-receiving, storing or

-otherwise processing

-electronic records,

-and includes a telephone system.".
+"information system" means a system for generating, sending, receiving, storing or otherwise processing electronic records, and includes a telephone system.".

-7. The Act is amended in section 15(2) by deleting the word "confer on" and substituting the words "deny".
+7. The Act is amended in section 15(2) by deleting the Section 15 amended words "confer on" and substituting the word "deny".